 It just so happens that said opportunity comes knocking in the form of air pirates, who need Curtis’ help to shoot down bounty hunter Porco Rosso, who’s been a thorn in their side for some time.

 Through the course of the film, Curtis goes from Porco’s rival to something along the lines of a frenemy.
-And when all is said and done, even Curtis gets a happy ending (though he doesn’t become president).
+And when all is said and done, everyone in the film, even Curtis, gets a happy ending (even if he doesn’t become president).

 4: Anton Ego (Ratatouille)